 The Institution has a sensitive and strong redressal process, which aims to provide the necessary and adequate required relief.
 The Institution is also committed to keep all harassment complaints and procedures confidential and time bound.
 All DBSoM staff members and the student body are required to read and familiarize themselves with this policy.

-According to Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act 2013.
-Sexual harassment is any unwelcome sexually determined behaviour, such as:-
+According to Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act 2013, sexual harassment

 Sexual harassment doesn't only involve cases where one person engages in conduct that requests or implies sexual favours or any form of relationship in return for some benefit or safety from reprisal.
 Sexual harassment could also arise if the action or conduct creates a hostile work or school environment (e.g., eve teasing, making unwelcome or suggestive sexual remarks or comments, improper touching or inappropriate staring).